How To Determine If Your Employee Scheduling Is Too Lean

 I used to work with a coffee franchise.
 One day a franchisee casually told me they had been down two people that morning, "but we were fine," he said.

-And they’ll never tell you.
-They just won’t return.
+And shoppers who are left waiting never tell you.
+They just won't return.

-Use these tips to measure your own efforts at maximizing staff to increase your retail sales.
+Use these employee management tips to measure your own efforts at maximizing staff to increase your retail sales and altering your scheduling process.

 Get our weekly newsletter updates.
 Read our mailing consent T&Cs here